Wait for Me (unproduced film): Development and casting

-The closest iteration to the film being made was in the late 1990s, which had Michael Caine, Gena Rowlands, Anjelica Huston, Catherine Deneuve, Liza Minnelli, Isabella Rossellini, Cybill Shepard, George Segal, Harry Carey Jr., Alain Delon, Ben Gazzara, Peter Falk, Christopher Reeve, Jerry Lewis, and Quentin Tarantino in the cast.
-He was able to raise $15 million in financing, but put it on hold because he didn't feel the script was "quite right", and vowed return to it once it had been rewritten sufficiently.
-In 2004, Bogdanovich told author Peter Tonguette that he wanted the ghosts in the film to function visually in a way unseen before: "They sort of disappear and then appear, dematerialize and then materialize.
+The closest iteration to the film being made was in the late 1990s, which had Michael Caine, Gena Rowlands, Anjelica Huston, Catherine Deneuve, Liza Minnelli, Isabella Rossellini, Cybill Shepard, George Segal, Harry Carey Jr., Alain Delon, Ben Gazzara, Peter Falk, Christopher Reeve, and Quentin Tarantino in the cast; with Jerry Lewis in a cameo role.
+Bogdanovich was able to raise $15 million in financing, but put it on hold because he didn't feel the script was "quite right", and vowed return to it once it had been rewritten sufficiently.
+In 2004, he told author Peter Tonguette that he wanted the ghosts in the film to function visually in a way unseen before: "They sort of disappear and then appear, dematerialize and then materialize.
 But they're always transparent," he said, imagining scenes where spirits would drop in with only a line before vanishing again.
+In accordance with this, the project was to be the first of his to utilize computer-generated effects.

-Finally satisfied with a new draft, Bogdanovich came close to making it in the mid-2010s with the producing assistance of Brett Ratner and his company RatPac Entertainment.
+Finally satisfied with a new draft, Bogdanovich came close to making Wait for Me in the mid-2010s with the producing assistance of Brett Ratner and his company RatPac Entertainment.
 In 2016, he allegedly had a famous actor considering the main part, but did not disclose who.
 "If we have him, then everybody else will fall into place," he said at the 18th Buenos Aires Independent Film Festival.
-By 2018, the project remained on the future docket for Bogdanovich, with him revealing in an interview that Frank Marshall would now be producing it, and that they were still discussing actors.
+By 2018, Wait for Me remained a future project of Bogdanovich's, with him revealing in an interview that Frank Marshall would now be producing it, and that they were still discussing potential actors.
 (Note: At this time, Ratner was likely no longer involved, after Warner Bros. severed ties with his various projects in development due to his multiple sexual assault and abuse allegations that were made public.)
 Wes Anderson and Noah Baumbach were also said to have offered to help co-produce the film.
 Though it was never officially confirmed, it could be presumed that the "famous actor" Bogdanovich spoke of was none other than Breaking Bad star Bryan Cranston, whom he had been in continuous contact with over the COVID-19 pandemic about a cryptically-described "future part in a picture."
 Regardless, Bogdanovich was still hoping to make the film at the time of his death in 2022.

 Filming

-The film was planned to be shot in various cities in different countries.
+Wait for Me was planned to be shot in various cities in different countries.
 The order in which they appear in the film are Rome, Rio, Vienna, Budapest, Vienna again, Salzburg, and Prague.
-Bogdanovich surmised the film would go into production in spring 2017.
+Bogdanovich was in pre-production on the film as of 2016, and he expected that principal photography would commence in spring 2017.